martynas199/EliteBooker-backend/STRIPE_CONNECT_GUIDE.md

 **Result:**

-- 100% of product price goes to beautician
+- 100% of product price goes to specialist
 - No platform fee
 - Payment tracked in `Order.stripeConnectPayments`